Coffee and Other Caffeine Dangers for Dogs

 If your pet ingested a caffeine-containing product or chocolate and you’re unsure how much, what type, or when it occurred, it’s best to bring your pet into the vet immediately.
 Your vet can safely induce vomiting and perform a complete exam, listen to the heart, check the blood pressure, and treat any symptoms that may be present.
 Be sure to bring any package labels, candy wrappers, and pill bottles with you so they can get a better idea of what was eaten and how much toxin may have been ingested.

 Caffeine and theobromine can take DAYS to be fully eliminated from the system, so removing as much as possible via vomiting, giving medications to absorb remaining toxins, and possibly giving your pet IV fluids to help them “flush out their system” and urinate often will help and can be lifesaving!
+You should never induce vomiting without any advice from your veterinarian.
+Aspiration pneumonia is a potential risk if induced vomiting is done incorrectly.

 Your pet may also need medications to reduce their blood pressure, control seizures and tremors, reduce nausea and diarrhea, and keep them calm.